 \subsubsection{C3.
 Human-IDE Interaction}

 This category investigates security risks arising from the interaction between developers and NES navigation features, particularly how automated editing flows influence human verification and vigilance.
 We design scenarios to evaluate whether NES behaviors inadvertently lead developers to bypass critical security checks or leave vulnerabilities unpatched.
-The sequential setting mirrors that of \autoref{sec:eval_transactional_edits}.
-We focus on three distinct interaction patterns reflecting common developer behaviors during NES-assisted SQL query editing, which typically is a complex task requiring multiple steps to complete, resulting in 30 test cases.
+The sequential setting mirrors that of \redlight{\autoref{sec:eval_transactional_edits}}.
+We focus on three distinct interaction patterns reflecting common developer behaviors during NES-assisted SQL query editing, which typically requires multiple steps to complete, resulting in 30 test cases.

 \textbf{V10.
 Location Jumping} (M10.
 Verification Bypass via Navigation).
-This vector evaluates risks associated with automated cursor navigation.
-NES often navigates users through edits via jumps.
-We simulate a scenario with multiple vulnerability instances (e.g., SQL injections) in a file.
-A developer fixes the first instance, then accepts subsequent NES suggestions.
-If the model navigates past intermediate vulnerabilities without fixing them, it indicates that the jumping mechanism facilitates verification bypass, causing developers to miss necessary security patches.
+This vector targets the \emph{spatial} dimension of NES navigation: how cursor jumps reshape the developer's inspection order over multiple vulnerable sites.
+We construct a file containing several instances of the same vulnerability (e.g., SQL injection); the developer fixes the first instance and then accepts subsequent NES suggestions.
+If NES jumps to non-adjacent locations and silently bypasses intermediate vulnerable sites, the navigation mechanism breaks systematic verification and leaves some vulnerabilities unpatched.

 \textbf{V11.
 No-Op Edit} (M11.
 Incomplete Remediation).
-This vector tests the risk of incomplete remediation due to premature termination of suggestions.
-We select codebases requiring multi-step fixes for a vulnerability (e.g., SQL injection).
-We simulate initiating the fix.
-If NES stops suggestions mid-sequence, it falsely signals task completion, leaving the vulnerability partially unpatched.
+Complementary to V10, this vector targets the \emph{temporal} dimension within a single fix sequence: whether NES sustains suggestions until the remediation is truly complete.
+We pick codebases whose vulnerability (e.g., SQL injection) requires multiple coordinated steps to fix and let the developer initiate the first step.
+If NES halts before all required steps are produced (e.g., emitting sanitization without the matching validation), the absence of further suggestions implicitly signals task completion and yields a partially patched vulnerability.

 \textbf{V12.
 Sequential Edits} (M12.
 Automation-Induced Complacency).
 This vector examines automation-induced complacency.
 Continuous correct suggestions build trust, reducing scrutiny.
 We simulate a developer writing SQL queries.
 We observe if the model, after a sequence of valid suggestions, introduces an insecure pattern (e.g., raw SQL concatenation) in a later step instead of a safe parameterized query.
 If the developer accepts it due to established trust, it demonstrates complacency leading to regression.